Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 Detailed instructions of Markdown and code cells are available: [Markdown Cells](https://nbsphinx.readthedocs.io/en/0.8.7/markdown-cells.html), [Code Cells](https://nbsphinx.readthedocs.io/en/0.8.7/code-cells.html)

 ### API Documentation
-Documentation comments(docstring) are put just after a definition of function or class.
+API documentation is generated from documentation comments(docstring) which are put just after a definition of function or class.
 This is an example:
 ```python
 def wonderful_func(x: Int, y: str) -> str:
     """Summary line(one line is preferred).